-EKU will host the second biennal "Living with Animals," conference on March 19-21, 2015.
+EKU will host the third biennal "Living with Animals," conference on March 22-26, 2017, organized by Robert W. Mitchell and Radhika Makecha.
+The theme is Co-existence (though we will accept papers on a diversity of topics).
 Eastern Kentucky University, located in Richmond just south of Lexington, ‘The Horse Capital of the World’, began offering the first undergraduate degree in Animal Studies in 2010.

 If you would like to present at this conference, please send 200-400 word abstracts and CV to firstname.lastname@example.org.
 All abstracts should be arranged as follows: